Analysis | Why Pakistan’s Leader Is Facing the Risk of Ouster

 1. How are they challenging him?

 The two largest opposition parties, once bitter rivals, have set aside their enmity to work together toward removing Khan, a former cricket star, from power.
 They are the Pakistan Muslim League-Nawaz headed by Nawaz Sharif, who’s been prime minister three times, and the Pakistan Peoples Party, led jointly by former President Asif Ali Zardari and his son Bilawal Bhutto Zardari.
-Together with smaller opposition groups, they are seeking to remove Khan with a vote of no confidence in Parliament’s lower house.
-The 342-member chamber will start a debate on the opposition’s motion on March 31, with a vote expected on April 3.
-After weeks of hectic political maneuvering, local media say the opposition parties have the support of about 169 members -- three short of the majority required to remove a prime minister from office.
-Zardari and Sharif say a breakaway faction in the ruling Tehreek-e-Insaf party will also support the no-confidence vote.
-Khan claims his majority is intact.
+Together with smaller opposition groups, they sought to remove Khan with a vote of no confidence in Parliament’s lower house.
+But in a series of events that stunned the country, a member of Khan’s party scrapped the April 3 vote over alleged foreign interference, Khan swiftly called a new election in a nationally televised address and President Arif Alvi, another Khan ally, dissolved parliament.
+The opposition called the moves unconstitutional.
+Now Pakistan’s Supreme Court will decide whether Khan gets his wish for a fresh election (which isn’t due until August 2023) or whether the no-confidence vote should proceed.

 2. What’s the criticism of his economic management?